Ricesuu/Personal-Diet-and-Exercise-Tracker/README.md

-# Personal-Diet-and-Exercise-Tracker
+# Personal Diet and Exercise Tracker
 A CLI based application to practice OOP principles in C++.
 The application helps users manage their diet and exercise routines.
 Users can create profiles, track their daily calorie intake and expenditure, and manage their personal information.
+Additionally, unit test modules have also been included.

 ## Features